rodrigopizzi/poc-glue-schema-registry/readme.md

 # Aws Glue schema registry
 This is a project for try on aws glue schema registry.
 The main idea is create a spring web project that receive a POST of payment request and send to a kafka topic.
 The schema registry will validate the request and send to the topic if the request is valid.
-The schema registry will be used to validate the request and send to the topic if the request is valid.

 ## Table of contents
 * [Technologies](#technologies)